florian-sander/bwp-minify/readme.txt

 1. Changing the Minify URL, now one can have a shorter and nicer URL ;)

 == Changelog ==

+= 1.0.8 =
+* Hot fix for 1.0.7, which resolves the broken CSS issues for the wp-login page when you install WordPress in a sub-directory.

 = 1.0.7 =
 * Hot fix for 1.0.6, which resolves some compatibility issues with certain plugins.